t413/zsh-background-notify/README.md

 ----------------------------------

+## Update!
+Move to oh-my-zsh

+I've incorporated this plugin into a fork of oh-my-zsh ([here!](https://github.com/t413/oh-my-zsh)) and created a pull request to make it main-line.
+If you'd like to add my repository as a remote and pull the chances or comment with a +1 please do!
+Meanwhile I'm updating both versions.

 ## How to use!

 If you're already running [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), no problem! just clone the repository and add one line your `.zshrc`: